wagtail/rfcs/text/078-adopt-stimulus-js.md

 - The Wagtail community have been asked to advise whether they want to use Node tooling and the answer is mostly no [Poll about node tooling](https://github.com/wagtail/wagtail/discussions/7739#discussioncomment-2244359).
 A similar feedback was received on Slack.
 - See also this discussion to [allow modifications using only Python/Django](https://github.com/wagtail/wagtail/discussions/8128).
 - While community feedback needs to be taken in consideration of the overall project goals it is good to get a sense that many Django/Python devs prefer to work day to day in just Django/Python (which kind of makes sense).
+- Of 42 total respondents on Slack and Github 24 or 57% indicated that they already use node tooling in their workflows, while only 18 or 42% do not currently use node tooling.
+While a slight majority of respondents currently use Node tooling at some point in their workflows nearly half do not.
+- However, we did not do a survey asking whether developers are willing to use Node tooling.

 ### Why not more React